ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 This approach will be the less disruptive, let the development team innovating with new polyglot runtime environments supported by cloud native based application and micro services.

-To support this configuration you just need to:
+To support this configuration you need to:
 1. compile and package the web application as docker container
-1. define a helm chart for ICP deployment using yaml for configuration
+1. define a helm chart for ICP using yaml files
 1. use `helm` and `kubectl` command line interfaces to install and control deployment
-1. test with integration test defined in [this project](https://github.com/ibm-cloud-architecture/refarch-integration-tests)
+1. test with integration tests as defined in [this project](https://github.com/ibm-cloud-architecture/refarch-integration-tests)

-Follow the step by step [tutorial here](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/icp/README.md).
+For the web app deployment follow the step by step [tutorial here](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/icp/README.md).

 If you want to review each component, their descriptions are below:
 * [API Connect - Inventory product](https://github.com/ibm-cloud-architecture/refarch-integration#inventory-management)